 Battery Life

 Battery life is one of the most important considerations when choosing a headlamp.
 The best running headlamp is the one that won’t unexpectedly die on you.
 No one wants to be stuck on a ridgeline or descend a steep scree slope with a headlamp that’s out of juice.
 Because most members of the iRunFar team have been in this situation, we recommend carrying a backup light, like the Petzl Bindi, even if you think your light is fully charged and ready to go.
+Alternately, you can throw a few AA or AAA batteries in your pack if your rechargeable headlamp accepts them.

 Gorbold, a design engineer who’s developed lighting solutions for outdoor adventures, says there’s good news on the lighting technology front.
-He shares, “The recent advancements in both LED component and control circuit technology have revolutionized the efficiency and reliability of headlamps.
-The LED (light emitting diode) efficiency has dramatically improved over the last decade, at an increase of about four lumens/watt every year, and now averages about 100 lumens/watt.
+He shares, “The recent advancements in both LED components and control circuit technology have revolutionized the efficiency and reliability of headlamps.
+The LED (light-emitting diode) efficiency has dramatically improved over the last decade, at an increase of about four lumens/watt every year, and now averages about 100 lumens/watt.
 This means that less battery is needed to produce the same amount of light output.”

 Continuing, Gorbold explains, “Additionally, a lot of work has been done to refine the LED driver circuitry, which now includes functionality like switching and current regulation that both prolong the runtime of the LED light and make the light output more consistent over time as the battery starts to drain.”
 In summary, modern LED lights are more efficient and consistent than ever before.